bruno-ponne/Alethea/README.md

 ***draw_graph***(*words*)

-draw_graph creates a bar graph representing the most frequent words employed in the last 200 twits published by "factcheckdotorg", "Politifact", "snopes".
+draw_graph creates a bar graph representing the most frequent words employed in the last 200 tweets published by "factcheckdotorg", "Politifact", "snopes".
 The result is a .png file saved in the *static* folder.

 *words*: integer specifying the number of words to be included in the plot.